Remember Me (D4vd song)

-"Remember Me" is a single by American singer D4vd released on November 15, 2024, through Riot Games and Virgin Music Group, as the fourth single from Arcane League of Legends: Season 2 (2024).
-The song was written by him alongside the producers.
-It peaked at number twelve on the New Zealand Hot Singles chart, while number twenty-nine on the UK Physical Singles chart.
+"Remember Me" is a single by American singer-songwriter D4vd, released in 2024, through Riot Games and Virgin Music Group as the fourth single from Arcane League of Legends: Season 2 (2024).
+The song, written by D4vd and producers, peaked at number twelve on the New Zealand Hot Singles chart and number twenty-nine on the UK Physical Singles chart.
+The song was delisted from streaming services by Riot Games in May 2026, after D4vd was charged with the killing of Celeste Rivas Hernandez.

 Background

-The song depicts a drifting relationship in hopes that the other partner can remember them, alongside the hope to be remembered for what you leave behind.
-The song was made for the soundtrack of the second season of Netflix animated television series Arcane, and was released as the eighth track.
-It was accompanied by a music video themed after Riot Games' video game League of Legends.
+The song portrays the desire to be remembered.
+It was created for Netflix's soundtrack of Arcane Season 2 and is the eighth track.
+The music video is inspired by Riot Games' League of Legends.

 Reception

 Ali Shutler of NME says that the song converts piano-driven emo into a "quivering chunk" of R&B-inspired pop.